noenomblot/ADA_P3-jekyll/index.md

 - **RQ3 – Do these event-driven ties disappear quickly, or do some become part of the long-term backbone of the network?**

+## 1. From Hyperlinks to Communities

+In the final version, this section will:

+- explain how we build the **Reddit hyperlink network**:
+  - each node = a subreddit
+  - each edge = a hyperlink from a post in subreddit A pointing to subreddit B
+- show basic **descriptive statistics**:
+  - number of posts, subreddits, edges
+  - degree distribution, top “hub” communities
+- describe our **preprocessing**:
+  - how we handle bots / spammy subreddits
+  - how we aggregate edges over time (per day/week)
+- introduce our **community detection**:
+  - which algorithm we use (e.g. Louvain)
+  - how we interpret the main clusters (politics, movies, gaming, etc.)

 ### When the world sneezes, Reddit catches a cold

 When a major world event occurs — an election night, a surprise product launch, or a